pellucida/jsonlz4_json/README.md

 ##### AUTHOR
 The code already exists in various forms on the net.
-This version is reduced to running on Linux or Unix systems with lz4 installed and lz4 development headers available.
+This version is reduced to running on Linux or Unix systems<br/>
+with lz4 installed and lz4 development headers available.

 [James Sainsbury](mailto:toves@sdf.lonestar.org)